 FIPPA Reading Room

 Copies of requested documents can be provided to you, but if you wish to view the original documents you will be contacted for an appointment to view them in the FIPPA reading room.

 - Location: Robertson Hall, Room 607

-Under the Act you may appeal any University decision regarding access or correction to Ontario’s Information and Privacy Commissioner within 30 days from the date of receipt of the letter denying your request.
+An applicant may request the Ontario Information and Privacy Commissioner to review any decision made by the University that relates to a request for access or correction.
+Your appeal must be sent within 30 days from the date of receipt of the letter denying your request.
 Make your appeal by writing to:

 Information and Privacy Commissioner/Ontario